ivalshamkya/php-pdo-mvc/README.md

 5. Submit a pull request with a clear description of your changes.

 ### Contributors
-A big thanks to all the contributors who have helped improve this PHP-PDO-MVC boilerplate!
+A big thanks to all the contributors who have helped improve this PHP-PDO-MVC template!